 One of its best features is its side door for easy charcoal access.
 A lot of traditional drum cookers don’t have this, forcing you to add fresh coals via the lid.
 The addition of the door makes it quick and easy to refuel, while ensuring that you don’t disturb your food or cooking temperatures.

-Weber have also upped the ante with this smoker in the form of its vents.
+Weber has also upped the ante with this smoker in the form of its vents.
 The Smokey Mountain has four aluminum lined dampers to give you more control over airflow and heat through the unit.
 Other smokers tend to only have an intake and exhaust damper, so an added two allows you to be more precise with tweaking cooking temperatures.

 The Smokey Mountain is perfect for BBQ fans who want an elite-level drum smoker without the steep learning curve.
 It promises consistent temperatures, while the extra vents make heat control simple.

 - The Weber Smokey Mountain charcoal smoker helps you achieve an authentic smokehouse flavor at...

 - It can accommodate a whole turkey and an entire ham at the same time.
 Item weight- 39.1 pounds

 The Char-Broil Bullet 16-inch smoker isn’t as heavy-duty as the Weber drum smoker.
 On the other hand, it’s much cheaper and is a more pocket-friendly option.

 But despite its inexpensiveness, the Bullet charcoal smoker has many of the benefits of the Weber smoker thanks to the similar design.
 Among the common features in the two smokers are the side door for heat control and easy charcoal addition, the number of included cooking grates, as well as flexible heat adjustment thanks to dampers.